bismuthfoundation/hypernode/doc/Notes.md

 When receiving a block, if last calculation of forger was not in that slot, refresh.

-reference repo for bootstrapping.
+reference repo for bootstrapping. update repo for auto updating (can be disabled)

 If same round than at least N peers, but peers get more valuable chain, get current round from one and fast check.